Dartegnian/Blog-Post-Helper/README.md

 * Embedding YouTube videos.
 * Adding custom styles to a post.

-This repository contains code written in C#.
+This repository contains code that was written in C#.